SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tramoseatsdoc.md

 -   **Paste** – pastes the time series to the *TramoSeatsDoc* window and performs seasonal adjustment for this time series using settings selected for the current process.
-The series need to be previously copied, e.g. from the *Providers* window.
+The series needs to be previously copied, e.g. from the *Providers* window.
 Otherwise the message informing that the action cannot be done is displayed.